lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/04-competitor-mapping.md

-**Premium (4.5+):** Third Wave Coffee, Blue Tokai, Dyu Art Cafe **Mid-Market (4.0-4.4):** Starbucks, Cafe Coffee Day **Budget/Casual:** Local cafes
+**Premium (4.5+):** Third Wave Coffee, Blue Tokai, Dyu Art Cafe **Mid-Market (4.0-4.4):** Starbucks, Cafe Coffee Day **Budget/Casual:** Local cafes with lower ratings

 ### Strategic Insights

-1. **Saturation Warning:** 100 Feet Road is highly saturated
+1. **Saturation Warning:** 100 Feet Road is highly saturated with 6 competitors
 2. **Opportunity:** Near Indiranagar Metro (East exit) has foot traffic but fewer options
-3. **Quality Gap:** Limited premium specialty coffee near residential areas
+3. **Quality Gap:** Limited premium specialty coffee near residential areas in Defence Colony
 ```

+This is structured, actionable competitive intelligence built from real data.

 ---

 ## What You've Learned

-In this part, you:

-1. Built a custom tool that calls an external API
-2. Used `ToolContext` to access state (API keys)
-3. Structured tool return values for agent consumption
-4. Wrote instructions that guide effective tool use
-5. Saw real competitor data from Google Maps

----

-## Next Up

-We have qualitative data (market research) and quantitative data (competitor ratings, review counts).
-But how do we turn 15 competitors with various ratings across 4 zones into a recommendation?
-What's the saturation index?
-Which zone has the best viability score?

-LLMs are great at reasoning, but they struggle with arithmetic.
-Ask an LLM to calculate a weighted average across 15 data points and it might hallucinate.
-Better to have it *write code* that computes exactly.

-In [Part 5: Code Execution](./05-code-execution.md), we'll add the **GapAnalysisAgent** that writes and executes Python code to calculate viability scores, saturation indices, and zone rankings.
-The agent doesn't just reason about numbers—it writes pandas code, runs it in a sandboxed environment, and interprets the results.

-You'll learn:
-- **BuiltInCodeExecutor** for safe, sandboxed code execution
-- Prompt design for reliable code generation
-- Extracting executed code from callbacks for transparency
+In this part, you've built a custom tool and seen how ADK integrates external APIs into agent workflows:

+- **Custom tools** are Python functions with a `ToolContext` parameter
+- **Docstrings matter** — ADK sends them to the model to guide tool usage
+- **ToolContext** provides access to session state and artifact storage
+- **Structured returns** with consistent fields help agents reason about results
+- **Error handling** should return structured errors, not throw exceptions
+- **Tool exports** follow standard Python package patterns

+This pattern—wrapping an external API in a tool with good documentation and error handling—applies to any service you want to integrate: payment APIs, CRMs, databases, or custom backends.

 ---